ToshiEAB/Raspberry-Pi/README.md

 The codes herein are for the following article:

-in Kuroda, T. (2017).
+Kuroda, T. (2017).
 A combination of Raspberry Pi and SoftEther VPN for controlling research devices via the Internet.
 Journal of the Experimental Analysis of Behavior, 108, 468-484.

 A) Instructions